dev117uday/learning-databases/cassandra/cassandra-scylla.md

 ![](https://university.scylladb.com/wp-content/uploads/2019/01/Read_Write_Cluster_Path.png)

 1. A client connects to a Scylla node using CQL shell and performs a CQL request
 2. The node the client connected to is now designated as the Coordinator Node.
 The Coordinator Node, based on [hashing](https://en.wikipedia.org/wiki/Hash_function) the data, using the partition key and on the [Replication Strategy](https://university.scylladb.com/topic/replication-strategy/), sends the request to the applicable nodes.
-Internode messages are sent through a messaging queue in an asynchronous way.
+Inter-node messages are sent through a messaging queue in an asynchronous way.
 3. The [Consistency Level](https://university.scylladb.com/topic/consistency-level-cl/) determines the number of nodes the coordinator needs to hear back from, in order for the request to be successful.
 4. The client is notified if the request was successful.